• Skip to primary navigation

 • Start by cutting the tempeh into bite-size cubes or triangles.

 • In a large bowl, prepare the marinade by combining the cashew butter, soy sauce, maple syrup, sesame oil, and cumin.
-If the marinade is too thick, add 1-2 tablespoon water.
+If the marinade is too thick, add 1-2 tbsp water.

 • Add the diced tempeh to the marinade bowl and stir to coat.
 Let marinade for at least 30 minutes, or overnight.